Asian Skin Overview

-- Act Your Age, Don’t Look It – Because Asian types of skin have higher collagen levels and a thicker dermal layer (the layer between the skin surface and the subcutaneous layer deep below), wrinkles don’t develop as readily as they do in Caucasian skin.
+- Keep your age a secret – Because Asian skin types contain more collagen and a thicker dermal layer (the layer between the skin surface and the subcutaneous layer deep below), wrinkles don’t develop as quickly as they do in Caucasian skin.
+Enjoy that smooth, youthful look!

-- Layer on Those Creams and Lotions – Asians usually has a more compact top layer (epidermis), so skincare products aren’t absorbed as readily.
+- Layer on creams and lotions – Asians usually have a more compact outer skin layer (epidermis), so skincare products aren’t absorbed as readily.
 More can be more, in this case, so use your favorite skincare products liberally.

-- Protect your skin from the sun – Asian skin types usually tan more than burn, but sun exposure can hasten or exacerbate the development of freckles, sunspots, and other pigment-related conditions.
+- Protect your skin from the sun – Asian skin types usually tan rather than burn.
+Still, sun exposure can hasten or exacerbate the development of freckles, brown spots, and other pigment-related conditions.
 Sun protection is a must to prevent damage.

-- Be aware of skin trauma – People with Asian skin can trigger their own hyperpigmentation due to skin trauma, even from things as seemingly insignificant as scratches or small insect bites.
+- Be aware of skin trauma – People with Asian skin can trigger hyperpigmentation from skin trauma, even from injuries as minor as scratches or small insect bites.
 Be aware of these injuries and treat them promptly and thoroughly to lower your risk for pigmentation issues.

 What to Expect

 Dermatologic conditions usually come about due to your skin’s pigment composition and climate adaptability.
-Accordingly, Asian skin tends to be oilier than other skin types and is susceptible to hyperpigmentation and hypopigmentation.
+Asian skin tends to be oilier than other skin types.
+It is also more susceptible to hyperpigmentation and hypopigmentation.

 Typically, Asian skin is more hydrated than other skin types, which may reduce your likelihood of developing wrinkles as you age.
-However, you should expect higher incidences of hyperpigmentation, freckles, and inconsistent skin tone rather than wrinkles as signs of aging.
-Post-inflammatory pigmentation (PIH) and melasma are common skin disorders among darker-skinned Asians, such as those from nations in South or Southeast Asia.
+However, you should expect higher incidences of hyperpigmentation, freckles, and inconsistent skin tone over time.
+Post-inflammatory pigmentation (PIH) and melasma are common skin disorders among darker-skinned Asians who originate from South or Southeast Asia.

-Melasma is a problematic condition characterized by tan or brown patches on your skin, primarily on your face.
+Melasma is a condition characterized by tan or brown patches on your skin, primarily on your face.
 It is common in women who are pregnant or those with darker skin tones.
 In some cases, melasma will resolve on its own, but many individuals will battle it throughout their lives.

-Asians naturally produce a lot of oil, making you susceptible to acne outbreaks.
+Asians naturally produce a lot of oil, which can make you susceptible to acne outbreaks.
 Often, breakouts develop into keloids, which can cause permanent scarring if not treated quickly and correctly.
-Serious acne outbreaks can also lead to PIH.
+Severe acne outbreaks can also lead to PIH.

-Cosmetic Laser Dermatology offers a variety of acne treatments for Asian skin, including prescription medications and laser or light therapy.
+Cosmetic Laser Dermatology in San Diego offers a variety of acne treatments for Asian skin.
 Your treatment will be based on your overall health, the severity of your acne, and other factors that your Oceanside doctor will determine at your initial assessment.
 Rest assured, your acne treatment will be tailored to your precise needs to ensure the best possible outcome.

-Don’t let your darker Asian skin lull you into a false sense of security about skin cancer.
-While it’s true, according to the Centers for Disease Control and Prevention (CDC), that Caucasians have higher rates of skin cancer, skin cancer rates are rising amongst people with Asian skin.
-It’s believed that a major cause for this is the preference of the younger generation in America for tanning their skin, something older generations of people of Asian descent never did.
+Don’t let your darker skin tone lull you into a false sense of security about your risk for skin cancer.
+While the Centers for Disease Control and Prevention (CDC) does warn that Caucasians have higher rates of skin cancer, skin cancer rates are also on the rise for people with Asian skin.
+Tanning may be a significant factor in the increase in skin cancer within this population.

 Take every precaution to limit your exposure to the sun so you can reduce your risk of skin cancer.
-When you do go out into the sun, cover up with protective clothes and large hats and apply SPF 30 (minimum) broad-spectrum sunscreen.
+When you do go outdoors, cover up with protective clothes and large hats and apply a minimum SPF 30 broad-spectrum sunscreen.

 Read more about skin cancer at WebMD.com.

-In addition to our cosmetic and medical treatments appropriate for Asian skin, our experts at Cosmetic Laser Dermatology can help create a skincare regimen you can use daily at home.
-We offer medical grade skin care products, such as SkinMedica, that are perfect for your skin type and designed to maintain the health of your skin.
+In addition to our cosmetic and medical treatments appropriate for Asian skin, our experts at Cosmetic Laser Dermatology in San Diego can help create a skincare regimen you can use daily at home.
+We offer medical grade skin care products, such as SkinMedica, that feature the highest concentrations of proven active ingredients designed to maintain the health of your skin.
 Let us help you create a customized treatment plan that will keep your skin in top form throughout the year.

 “I love and appreciate the professionalism, knowledge, warmth, and extraordinary care from the team at Cosmetic Laser Dermatology.”- Alejandro S.